idaholab/TMAP8/doc/content/examples/fuel_cycle/index.md

 and the other terms can be lumped in [`ParsedODEKernel`](/syntax/ScalarKernels/ParsedODEKernel) objects.
 We should have one [`ODETimeDerivative`](/syntax/ScalarKernels/ODETimeDerivative) and one (or more) [`ParsedODEKernel`](/syntax/ScalarKernels/ParsedODEKernel) object(s) per equation above.
 Internally, TMAP8 will sum the contributions of each object, so we need to negate the [`ParsedODEKernel`](/syntax/ScalarKernels/ParsedODEKernel) equation from its representation above (move it to the left hand side).
-We use [`Postprocessors`](/syntax/Postprocessors) to re-use the recurring variables
+We use [`Postprocessors`](/syntax/Postprocessors) to re-use the recurring variables.

 !listing test/tests/fuel-cycle/fuel_cycle.i link=false block=ScalarKernels